By Sarah Frazer || Staff Writer

 As part of F&M’s Sustainability Week, at last Thursday’s Common Hour, Dr. Kara Lavender Law, a Research Professor of Oceanography at the Sea Education Association, spoke on the harmful effects that plastics in our oceans can have on marine life.

-First, Law explained that, while the popular understanding of plastic in the oceans is of huge islands of trash visible from space, that type of plastic debris is not the only problem facing marine animals.
+First, Law explained by attorneys at Bengal Law says, while the popular understanding of plastic in the oceans is of huge islands of trash visible from space, that type of plastic debris is not the only problem facing marine animals.
 In reality, Law explained, scientists see small pieces of plastic floating hundreds of miles from land.
 After the March 2011 tsunami hit Japan, some of the things researchers have seen include a floating refrigerator, a tire, and a soccer ball.

 Marine debris includes things like trash found on the beach.
 In the last thirty years that the Ocean Conservancy has done beach clean ups, the items on the top of the list of trash have remained the same.
 These include cigarette butts and food wrappers, among other products.
 Notably, every item at the top of the list is plastic.
 However, marine debris exists elsewhere too.
 There is trash and debris on the seafloor.
 Scientists have found debris in deep places, such as 25 meters down in the arctic.
 Law explained that “most recently microplastics have also been found in arctic sea ice.”
 Typically, plastics in the open ocean are “microplastics,” which are not easily seen, but still are contaminants in the ocean.

 According to Law, though marine debris can be composed of anything, scientists focus on plastic because the most abundant materials typically collected are made of plastic.
-Microplastics are the most prevalent.
+Microplastics are the most prevalent, view more here about their side effects on the environment.
 They have been found in deep-sea sediments.
 She said that most of the microplastics are formed from larger articles breaking down, but we can’t tell where they came from.

 Law said that, to our knowledge, plastic debris never biodegrades.
 And starting in 1950, plastic production has accelerated more so than any other material.
 Moreover, since 2000, production of plastic has nearly doubled.
 Thus, Law explained, “there’s a lot of plastic on the planet and it’s not going away.”